 Marriage License Requirements

+While it may not be the romantic or glamorous part of planning a wedding, getting a marriage license is required in all 50 states.
 Each state has its own requirements that must be fulfilled before getting a marriage license; here is a summary of the most common requirements.
-As always, double check your particular state's laws, as the requirements change constantly.
+As always, double check your particular state's laws, as the requirements may change.

 A Blood Test